-As a result, by the 2017 round of grants, the Foundation is confident it its estimate of being able to fund approximately 50 percent of the reasonable demand for project funding, based on the \$1 million grant funding pool.
+As a result, by the 2019 round of grants, the Foundation became confident it its estimate of being able to fund approximately 50 percent of the reasonable demand for project funding, based on the \$1 million grant funding pool.
 To more adequately meet the emergent conservation project funding needs it is clear that a larger trust fund will be necessary to generate the required income.

 The Foundation has clearly demonstrated its ability to efficiently and effectively manage its existing trust fund.
-In its 10 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
-Over that period, \$5.8 million in grant funding has been committed to conservation projects, while sustaining a very efficient organization and volunteer network.
-This solid business model forms the basis of seeking an increased federal contribution to the trust fund.
+In its 11 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$43 million market value.
+The adjusted book value of the trust fund increased to \$39.5 million which is required to be protected pursuant to the Funding Agreement with the Government of Canada.

+Over the eleven year period, approximately \$7 million in grant funding has been committed to conservation projects, while sustaining a very efficient organization and volunteer network.
+This very solid and sustainable business model forms the basis of seeking an increased federal contribution to the trust fund.